 Dear Friend: Whether your holidays are wonderful or miserable, here are some peaceful thoughts for you during this time: Peace to you. ***** If you found this post helpful, please consider sharing on social media.

+There is an important difference between self-esteem, dignity, and self-compassion.
+And this difference matters.
+Before I discuss this, I would like to discuss our current culture.
 I am concerned about our culture.
-There are many reasons I am concerned about it, but one of the reasons is that it is increasingly clear that many of us have a poor relationship with ourselves, and this causes a lot of personal and interpersonal problems.
-These personal and interpersonal problems are confirmed by recent… Continue reading The Difference Between Self-Esteem, Dignity, and Self-Compassion—And Why It Matters
+There are many reasons I am concerned about it, but one of the reasons is that it is increasingly clear that many of… Continue reading Self-Esteem, Dignity, and Self-Compassion

-When I was younger, I thought that if I just did everything right, my life would go smoothly; I wouldn't have any problems and people would treat me fairly; and I would generally be happy most of the time.
-Of course, it didn't take me long as a young adult to figure out that this… Continue reading When We Hit Bumps in Life’s Road and Crash
+Sometimes we hit bumps in life's road and crash.
+I now know that is normal, but I didn't always think this.
+What I Used to Think When I was younger, I thought that if I just did everything right, my life would go smoothly; I wouldn't have any problems and people would treat me fairly;… Continue reading When We Hit Bumps in Life’s Road and Crash

 We often believe that if we are sad and anxious and troubled by parts of the world that there is something wrong with us.
 Sometimes, however, we suffer these painful feelings in response to really painful and difficult things in the world.
 It is important to realize in these situations that is understandable when we… Continue reading It’s Okay Not to Fit Into the Broken Parts of the World